Crystalazer/cv2_gui/README.md

 ### Toggle Button
-Toggle button can switch between on and off state performing 1 of 2 actions based on current state
+Toggle button can switch between on and off state performing 1 of 2 actions based on current state.
 #### Parameters for `create_toggle_button`

 | Parameter Name   | Description                                                                 | Type                |